DXHeroes/knowledge-base-content/practices/design_sprint.md

 ![Phases of Design Sprint](/files/design_sprint_phases.jpeg) [What’s a Design Sprint and why is it important?](https://uxplanet.org/whats-a-design-sprint-and-why-is-it-important-f7b826651e09)

-## Why you might want the Design Sprint
+## Why You Might Want the Design Sprint

 The Design Sprint process helps to: